Zao-chen/ZcChat/README_EN.md

    > The default vits-simple-api address is `http://localhost:23456`.

-3. Configure related items in `ZcChat > Character Configuration > Speech Synthesis`.
+3. Configure related items in `ZcChat > Character Configuration > Speech Synthesis`.(More parameters can be directly added in the form of URLs in the ID, such as 4&length=1.20)

 #### Method 2: Other Speech Synthesis Tools